TJLTM/CampKeen/README.md

 # CampKeen
 An OpenSource RV monitoring hardware project.
 Currently i'm targeting my setup but leaving enough to adapt to other systems.
 This will allow a central place to monitor all of the various things in an RV and will be able to be integrated with an external system like Homeassistant (when I get to that it will have a separate Repo for the component) or custom setups.
 As well control some things around the RV.
 Like in this case, i have small holding tanks and to keep them from overflowing i have added waterpump and city (external water hook up control) in both the bathroom and in the kitchen.
 This does not have a wifi or ethernet capability.
-This is RS232 or USB (via the MEGA2560) device only.
+This is RS232 device mainly but a socket for an ESP32 will allow for BLE and WIFI along with a angular front end.

 What this can monitor:
 1. Holding Tanks - Grey/Sewage via galvanic sensors (posts in the tank) these are the ones i'm using (https://www.amazon.com/gp/product/B07YVK2V2K/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1 and https://www.amazon.com/gp/product/B07SVDTHHG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)